 Continuous Positive Airway Pressure (CPAP) Therapy for Obstructive Sleep Apnea

-Continuous positive airway pressure therapy (CPAP) uses a machine to help a person who has obstructive sleep apnea (OSA) breathe more easily during sleep.
-A CPAP machine increases air pressure in your throat so that your airway doesn't collapse when...
+Continuous positive airway pressure therapy ( CPAP) uses a machine to help a person who has obstructive sleep apnea (OSA) breathe more easily during sleep.
+A CPAP machine increases air pressure in your throat so that your airway doesn't collapse when you breathe in.
+When you use CPAP, your bed partner may sleep better...

 Ear, Nose, and Throat